Trong1102/Object-detection-with-SSD-and-segmentation-with-linknet/README.md

-#SSD Object Detection and linknet segmentation
+# SSD Object Detection and Linknet Segmentation
+## Object Detection with SSD
+## Segmentation with Linknet